lyz-code/blue-book/docs/linux/mkdocs.md

 It is initialized with the arguments:

 * `path`: Must be a path that exists relative to `src_dir`.
+* `src_dir`: Absolute path on the local file system to the directory where the docs are.
-* `src_dir` and `dest_dir`: Which must be absolute paths on the local file system.
+*  `dest_dir`: Absolute path on the local file system to the directory where the site is going to be built.
 * `use_directory_urls`: If `False`, a Markdown file is mapped to an HTML file of the same name (the file extension is changed to `.html`).
 If True, a Markdown file is mapped to an HTML index file (`index.html`) nested in a directory using the "name" of the file in `path`.
 The `use_directory_urls` argument has no effect on non-Markdown files.
+By default MkDocs uses `True`.

 ### [Navigation](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/structure/nav.py#L11)